This is most likely going to sting, but you can do it.

 So for example, if you have 15 years left on your mortgage, you may be able to stretch it to 20 years.

 This will cause your monthly payments to decrease significantly.
 However, bear in mind that you will end up paying more interest over the lifespan of your mortgage.
-The illegibility of this option will also depend on your age.
+The illegibility of this option will also depend on your specific circumstances, including age.

 5) Get a lodger